leafdip3wpz.jpg

 Becoming a Member

 There are no membership requirements.
-We are an interfaith group without any affiliations and are not bound by any religion, gender or path.
+We are an interfaith group and are not bound by any religion.
 Everyone from all walks of life and from all religious or non-religious backgrounds are welcome to sit with us.
 There are no fees or dues, however, donations are accepted via the Offering Bowl.

 About